spwntch/nx-codux/README.md

 ## Introduction

 The `nx-codux` project is a boilerplate configured to leverage NX for component and library management while supporting multiple applications.
-Instead of using Storybook, this project integrates Codux, providing a modern and efficient development experience.
+Instead of using Storybook, this project integrates Codux, providing a modern and efficient, integrated design & development experience.

 ## Features